Turning Ideas into Solutions: Research that Matters

 Federal Research Funding Updates

-As these funders adjust to the changes, we’ll keep faculty and staff informed and offer guidance to the best of our ability.
-The university’s primary focus is on ensuring compliance with state and federal laws while continuing to support our mission and values.
+As agencies provide additional guidance, we will keep faculty and staff informed and offer support to the best of our ability.
+The university’s primary focus remains on ensuring compliance with state and federal laws while continuing to support our mission and values.

 Please visit the UMass Lowell Office of Sponsored Programs news page for official updates.
 Please email VCRI@uml.edu with questions.